binomfx/UNISX-Project/UMIP-uSPAC5.md

 1) There is no risk of malicious modification of the index basket because the file with the list of stocks included in the index is stored in a decentralized IPFS file system and the link to it can be changed only as a result of user voting.
 2) The risk of manipulation of stock quotes included in the index is insignificant because a reliable source of quotes is used.
 In addition, users - wouters and disputers - have the opportunity to check the calculation of the index value based on independent sources of quotations themselves.
-3) Token price manipulation risk - 1-hour TWAP was chosen to mitigate any risk of attempted price manipulation attempts on the market price of the synthetic.
-To meaningfully manipulate the price that token sponsors’ collateralization is calculated with, an attacker would have to manipulate the trading price of a token for an extended amount of time.

 ***
 Security considerations, like the ones above, have been contemplated and addressed, but there is potential for security holes to emerge due to the novelty of this price identifier.